Adam Barta: Music career

 His next single was with Kathy Sledge (lead singer of Sister Sledge), a dance song produced by Mike Rizzo and Mr. Mig, called "Give Yourself Up (To The Music)."
 It was released on June 14 on Ingrooves/Universal Dist.
-Sledge performed it on The Oprah Winfrey Show in April in order to promote it.
+Sledge performed it on The Oprah Winfrey Show in April to promote it.
 In September, the song debuted on the Billboard club chart at #45*.
 In August, Barta filmed a music video starring reality celebrities Kim Granatell of The Real Housewives of New Jersey, Miguel Allure from Jerseylicious, Tonye 'Tone Tone' Albanese from Cake Boss, Jack Mackenroth from Project Runway, and Robin Kassner from Millionaire Matchmaker.
 The video featured Sledge's daughter Kristin.
 In May 2012 he released the music video for his single "Q&A" featuring Lisa Lampanelli, Michael Musto, Ro Bear (from NY Ink), Hailey Glassman, Kerry Schwartz, Tone Tone (from Cake Boss), Harry Legg, JC Alvarez, Ryan Nikulas (from The A-List: New York on Logo).
 Shortly after in June, he signed with Gina Rodriguez of DD Entertainment.
 It was then announced he would be heading into the recording studio for a new single with Nadya Suleman (Octomom), after she appeared in an alternate cut of the "Q&A" music video where she was heard saying, "Let's do a duet...on my new album!"
 He recorded with Suleman on June 20, at Audiomaxx Studios in Cherry Hill, NJ.
 The song was produced by Mr. Mig and Mike Rizzo.
 Barta's song with Suleman was supposed to be called "Meet Me on the Dance Floor" and was slated to be released in August on Global Groove Entertainment.
 Barta went on "TMZ Live" in July 2012 to promote the song and talk about what it was like to record with Octomom.
 In August, TMZ released a controversial CD cover featuring Barta holding Octomom's breasts while she was wearing a rosary on a bed, surrounded by crosses.
 The pair claimed they were inspired by Madonna.
-The new release date for the single was also announced as September 4, 2012 and the name was changed to "Sexy Party."
+The new release date for the single was also announced as September 4, 2012, and the name was changed to "Sexy Party."
 In October, he engaged in a heated debate for the online website deeyoon.com with Angelina Pivarnick from Jersey Shore in which he defended same-sex marriage.
 JWoww came to his defense, slamming Pivarnick, who later made a public apology.
 Then in December, he released a single with Pivarnick called "Serendipity," which the pair said was to promote equality.
 The song was produced by Billboard producers Majik Boys.